Olahben/Olahben/README.md

 - 👋 Hi, I’m @Olahben
 - 👀 I’m interested in ...
 Coding and basketball!
 - 🌱 I’m currently learning ...
-Full stack Javascript
+Full stack Javascript from TOP
 - 💞️ I’m looking to collaborate on ...
 Issues and projects
 - 📫 How to reach me ... ohagenbendixen@gmail.com